Llisha-Bleu/Kickstarter-Analysis/README.md

 >1.
 The most successful Kickstarter campaigns were started in April, and peaked in May.
 On the other hand, December doesn't seem like a great time to launch a campaign.

 ### What can you conclude about the Outcomes based on Goals?
 >1.
 I have found that while there is only a total of 1, 047 Kickstarter campaigns in the sub category "plays", the most successul goal-amount is within the range of Less than 1000 which yields a 76% success rate and range "1,000 to 4,999" which yields a rate of 73%.
 Anything above this is proven to be risky and has a high failer rate.
-However we do have two (2) high ticket items (ranges 35,000 to 39999 and 40,000 to 44,999) with above averages for success (67%) but the number of successful plays in this range are very minuscule and therefore negligible.
+However, we do have two (2) high ticket items (ranges 35,000 to 39999 and 40,000 to 44,999) with above averages for success (67%) but the number of successful plays in this range are very minuscule and therefore negligible.
 >2.
 No plays were cancelled across all range.

 ### What are some limitations of this dataset?